artur-gajewski/FileBank/README.md

 Features to be added in some point:

-- Creation of IMG and A tags with ViewHelper
 - Version control of uploaded files
-- Image editing with GD (multiple different sizes per saved file)
+- Image editing with GD (multiple different sizes per saved image, configurable parameters)

 ## Questions or comments?